 When working on a scene with music, or a music video, it often helps to edit to the beat of the music.
 This style of rhythmic editing can inject energy into a scene, and if you want to learn how to edit music videos then it’s a really useful skill to learn.

-In this guide we’re going to look at two different ways to edit to the beat of music - one manual way and one automatic way.
-The automatic way will only work in Adobe Premiere Pro but the manual way will work in any video editor including DaVinci Resolve, Avid Media Composer, Final Cut Pro X, iMovie, Sony Vegas and more.
+In this guide we’re going to look at two different ways to edit to the beat of music - one manual way, and one automatic way to edit beats.
+The automatic markers way will only work in Adobe Premiere Pro, but the manual way will work in any video editor, including DaVinci Resolve, Avid Media Composer, Final Cut Pro X, iMovie, Sony Vegas and more.

 Premiere Pro enables you to place markers on your timeline and then automatically insert footage so that cuts occur wherever you place your markers.
-Let’s look at how you can do that in time with your music.
+Let’s look at how you can do these auto beats in time with your cuts.

 If you prefer to learn via video check out the video below, or read on for a detailed written guide.